 No. The system does not simulate sticking of the electrode or wire push back due to excessive CTWD.
 However, the system will not allow the student to weld when a very short arc length or excessive CTWD is used.
 Students are encouraged to learn about these welding situations as well as the troubleshooting of welding equipment welding through real welding experience.

-The introduction of the VRTEX® 360 system included English, Spanish, French and German.
-Since that time, the VRTEX® has expanded to include Turkish, Japanese, and Mandarin Chinese.
+The VRTEX® 360 system includes language support for English, Spanish, French, German, Turkish, Japanese, and Mandarin Chinese.

 Input power: 115/230/1/50/60

 Input current: 4A @ 115, 2A @ 230

 Does the VRTEX® require any special set-up and installation procedures?